bobbymart1n/react-twitter/README.md

-# Help Queue React App
+# Social Media Clone React App
-**A webpack setup / first React application for Epicodus 06.24.18**
+**A Social Media React application for Epicodus 06.25.18**

 ## By Bobby Martin